Colorful woven textile background for WAYF Journal

 Suad runs Qalb Writers Collective, a community to support Black and Muslim women writers with knowledge and resources.
 She also co-hosts two podcasts with friends: Bookversations, where she has reflective conversations inspired by books she cares about, and Ọrẹ Meji: Yoruba ni ṣoki, a podcast centred on embracing her mother tongue, Yoruba.

-You can find her on LinkedIn, Twitter and Instagram @suadkamardeen
+Find her on LinkedIn, Twitter and Instagram @suadkamardeen.

 Sahra Malin is a Somali-Dutch writer.
 She's motivated by the healing effects of literature and writing, and likes to dabble in various art forms to find new ways to express herself — from photography to watercolour painting.

 She is currently working on her debut poetry collection, covering a variety of topics from womanhood and identity to the intersection between love and grief.
-Her day time is spent in tech, leading product teams that build sustainability minded products.
+Her day time is spent in tech, working on social impact products.

 Sahra is passionate about creating safe spaces for the expression of "otherness", which she hopes WAYF will provide for many artists and writers.
 She's the founder of the Berlin Muslims meet up community and a founding member of the TEDxZurichWomen community.

-Favourite Book: I refuse to pick :) But I can say that the latest book that left a deep impression on me was “Homegoing” by Yaa Gyasi.
-It is rare for me to feel so impacted by each character in a multi-generational family saga.
-I can only attribute it to Gyasi’s thoughtful and humble writing on the human condition, enabling me to relate to characters so different from each other and from myself.
+Favourite Book: "Homegoing by Yaa Gyasi — it is rare for me to feel so impacted by each character in a multi-generational family saga.
+I can only attribute it to Gyasi's thoughtful and humble writing on the human condition, enabling me to relate to characters so different from each other and from myself."